49ers beat Cowboys 17-9 in exhibition opener | New Country 923

 INJURIES

 The bad news on injuries for the 49ers wasn’t limited to the game.
-The team announced that projected starting slot receiver Trent Taylor had surgery on a broken little toe on Friday and wasn’t expected back until early in the season.
+The team announced that projected starting slot receiver Trent Taylor had surgery on a broken bone in his foot Friday and was expected to miss four to six weeks.

-The Cowboys lost LB Luke Gifford to an ankle injury in the first half.
+The Cowboys lost LB Luke Gifford with what Jones described as a “significant” ankle injury in the first half.
 Gifford had an interception before getting hurt.

 UP NEXT